-On 25 November 1912, Sueter came with a background of technical innovation and experience of airships and submarines gained at Barrow to be appointed Director of the Admiralty’s Air Department.
+Sueter came with a background of technical innovation and experience of airships and submarines gained at Barrow when he was appointed Director of the Admiralty’s Air Department on 25 November 1912.
 In this role, he oversaw the creation of the Royal Naval Air Service with Winston Churchill who was First Lord of the Admiralty.
-The Assistant Director was Schwann, who had taken off in the Avro D at Barrow on 18 November 1911.
+The Assistant Director was Schwann.